Healthplan Spain

 • Revolut (ES IBAN) — New customers in Spain receive a Spanish IBAN, which usually works smoothly for direct debits.

-• N26 (ES IBAN) — Offers a Spanish IBAN for residents in Spain and supports SEPA direct debits.
+• N26 (ES IBAN) — Offers a Spanish IBAN for residents and supports SEPA direct debits.
+Open N26 account

-• Nickel (ES IBAN) — A BNP Paribas brand expanding in Spain; simple setup with a Spanish IBAN.
+• Nickel (ES IBAN) — A BNP Paribas brand offering simple setup with a Spanish IBAN.

 Post-Brexit, a GB IBAN isn’t an EU account, but many UK/CH customers still hold SEPA-capable euro IBANs (for example, BE/DE).
-These can work, yet acceptance varies by provider and channel.
+These can work, yet acceptance varies by provider.
 If you hit a wall, switching billing to an ES IBAN from a fintech above is the most reliable route.

 Public portals have made progress in accepting non-ES SEPA accounts for certain payments (and often allow card or transfer alternatives).
 If your IBAN is rejected online, look for a card-payment option, try a manual transfer, or use an ES IBAN to avoid delays.
 Save screenshots if you need to escalate.